 Personal data is any data about, or that identifies you, the individual.
 Personal data can vary in its nature and consists of:

-- Contact data e.g., name, contact details (email, phone, address etc.)
+- Contact data e.g., name, contact details (email address, phone number, address, etc.)

 - Personal data e.g., date of birth, gender, ethnicity, etc.

-- Financial e.g., account details, credit/debit card details, financial transactions.
+- Financial e.g., account details, credit/debit card details, and financial transactions.

-- Social e.g., criminal, professional status (job title, salary etc.), social networking, relationships, communications.
+- Social e.g., criminal, professional status (job title, salary, etc.), social networking, relationships, and communications.

 How do we collect information?